 Possibly the busiest attraction at the zoo- Giant Pandas!

 Overall it was a fantastic day!
 There are lots of informational plaques next to each animal so you can learn more and get a better understanding of their behavior.
 You can obviously spend a full day in the zoo but if you are pressed for time, this 6 hour trip is a great way to spend half day and see everything in the zoo!
+You can find more information on their official website.

 It’s really a must visit and the location is in Balboa Park with tons of other museums that you should check out.
 We only saw the rest of the park on a trolley tour but there are so many magnificent Spanish structures.
 Even if you don’t go inside, I think it’d be worth a walk outside and to snap some beautiful photos.